If you're looking for a tasty way to add protein and flavor to your meal, you need to look no further than pork.

 The fat cap content contributes to the pork loin taste and helps keep the boneless roast moist during cooking.

+Pork tenderloin has a more delicate taste and texture.
 To maintain its softness, tenderloin is best cooked rapidly using high-heat methods.

 You can prepare pork loin and pork tenderloin differently depending on your preferences.